-In search of a fun DIY beauty project?
+In search of natural DIY Lip Gloss Recipes?
 Homemade natural lip gloss is fun and easy to make, and there are a ton of different recipes for lip gloss which you can try out right now.
 What’s even better is, once you get a feel for making your own lip gloss, you can come up with your own lip gloss recipes.
 In this article, I’m going to teach you the basics of DIY lip gloss, the materials and ingredients you need to get started, and several homemade lip gloss recipes to try.
 First though, let’s talk about the difference between lip gloss and lip balm.

 Lip Gloss vs. Lip Balm